Future of the Indian Air Force: Uncrewed aerial vehicles

-The DRDO of India is developing a Medium Altitude Long Endurance Uncrewed Aerial Vehicle (UAV) called the Rustom (English: Warrior) for all three branches of the Indian Armed Forces.
-The Rustom will replace/supplement the Heron UAVs in service with the Indian armed forces.
+The DRDO is developing a Medium Altitude Long Endurance Uncrewed Aerial Vehicle (UAV) called the Rustom (English: Warrior) for all three branches of the Indian Armed Forces.
+The Rustom will replace / supplement the Heron UAVs in service with the Indian armed forces.

-DRDO is also developing the GHATAK which is an Uncrewed Combat Air Vehicle (UCAV) for the Indian Air Force.
+DRDO is also developing the DRDO Ghatak which is an uncrewed combat aerial vehicle (UCAV) for the Indian Air Force.
 The design work on the UCAV is carried out by Aeronautical Development Agency (ADA).
 The AURA UCAV will be a tactical stealth aircraft built largely with composites, and capable of delivering laser-guided strike weapons.
 It would be a stealthy flying-wing concept aircraft with internal weapons and a turbofan engine.